dejanmeznarc/ArduinoMotionSensorExample/README.md

 ArduinoMotionSensorExample
 ======================

+Original work is here: https://github.com/rpicopter/ArduinoMotionSensorExample I just made it work on ESP8622

-MPU6050/MPU6500/MPU9150/MPU9250 over I2c for Arduino
+MPU6050/MPU6500/MPU9150/MPU9250 over I2c for ESP8622

-A clean example of using INV_MPU library on Arduino.
+A clean example of using INV_MPU library on ESP8622.
 Tested on Atmega328.

 Features: